preveen-stack/esp-idf/examples/protocols/modbus/serial/README.md

-# Modbus Master-Slave Example
+# Modbus Client-Server Example

 ## Overview

-These two projects illustrate the communication between Modbus master and slave device in the segment.
+These two projects illustrate the communication between Modbus client and server device in the segment.
-Master initializes Modbus interface driver and then reads parameters from slave device in the segment.
+Client initializes Modbus interface driver and then reads parameters from server device in the segment.
-After several successful read attempts slave sets the alarm relay (end of test condition).
+After several successful read attempts server sets the alarm relay (end of test condition).
-Once master reads the alarm it stops communication and destroy driver.
+Once client reads the alarm it stops communication and destroy driver.

 The examples:

-* `examples/protocols/modbus/serial/mb_master` - Modbus serial master ASCII/RTU
+* `examples/protocols/modbus/serial/mb_client` - Modbus serial client ASCII/RTU
-* `examples/protocols/modbus/serial/mb_slave` - Modbus serial slave ASCII/RTU
+* `examples/protocols/modbus/serial/mb_server` - Modbus serial server ASCII/RTU

 See README.md for each individual project for more information.